genesiscommunitysuccess/docs/docs/05_operations/12_logging/01_logging.md

 ## Set-up

-To enable Genesis attributes to be added to the Logging context, set the `LoggingContextEnabled` system definition property to `true`.
+To enable Genesis attributes to be added to the logging context, set the `LoggingContextEnabled` system definition property to `true`.
 This property defaults to `false`.

 ```kotlin
 item(name = "LoggingContextEnabled", value = "true")